getbranches/conf/README.md

 ## Deploying manually

-With a sufficiently authorized account, authenticate normally and as
+With a sufficiently powerful account, authenticate with Google Cloud normally and as application-default:
-application-default:

 ```sh
 gcloud auth login